 How to Safely Switch Your Chickens to a New Feed

-Never switch your chickens’ feed overnight!
+Never switch your chickens’ feed overnight.
 Their digestive systems are sensitive, and a sudden change can cause stress, diarrhoea, and stop them from laying.

-Follow this 7-10 day transition plan:
+Follow this 7 to 10 day transition plan:

-- Days 1-3: Mix 75% old feed with 25% new feed.
+Days 1-3: Mix 75 percent old feed with 25 percent new feed.

-- Days 4-6: Mix 50% old feed with 50% new feed.
+Days 4-6: Mix 50 percent old feed with 50 percent new feed.

-- Days 7-9: Mix 25% old feed with 75% new feed.
+Days 7-9: Mix 25 percent old feed with 75 percent new feed.

-- Day 10: Feed 100% new feed.
+Day 10: Feed 100 percent new feed.

 Watch them closely during this time.
 If you notice any issues, slow the transition down.

-Is 20% Protein Too High for Chickens?
+Is 20 Percent Protein Too High for Chickens?

 The 90/10 Rule for Feeding Chickens

-This is a great rule of thumb to follow:
+This is the golden rule I follow:

-The Grit vs. Oyster Shell Debate: Why They Need Both
+The Grit vs Oyster Shell Debate: Why They Need Both

-- Grit (Insoluble): This is a small, hard stone (like granite chips).
+Grit (Insoluble): This is small, hard stone (like granite chips).
 Chickens don’t have teeth, so they swallow grit and it stays in their gizzard (a muscular organ).
 The gizzard uses the grit to grind up whole grains and feed.
 Grit is for DIGESTION.

-- Oyster Shell (Soluble): This is a pure calcium supplement.
+Oyster Shell (Soluble): This is a pure calcium supplement.
 It dissolves in the chicken’s digestive system and provides the massive amount of calcium needed to form a strong eggshell.
-Oyster Shell is for EGGSHELLS.
+Oyster shell is for EGGSHELLS.

 Your free-range birds might find their own grit, but cooped birds must be given it.
 All laying hens should have oyster shell in a separate dish (not mixed in the feed) so they can eat it when they need it.

-- Medicated feeds: Do not give medicated “chick starter” to laying hens.
+Medicated feeds: Do not give medicated chick starter to laying hens.

-- Expired or mouldy feed: Never feed your chickens anything that smells off, is damp, or has mould.
+Expired or mouldy feed: Never feed your chickens anything that smells off, is damp, or has mould.
 This can be toxic.

 Health, Nutrition and Common Problems